Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/060_open-pgp.en.md

 In 2023, when [version 6](https://www.rfc-editor.org/rfc/rfc9580) of the OpenPGP standard was about to replace [version 4](https://www.rfc-editor.org/rfc/rfc4880) from 2007, several people considered the proposed changes to be too disruptive.
 Most notably, the developers of [GPG](https://gnupg.org/) and [RNP](https://www.rnpgp.org/) (an extension for thunderbird) [decided](https://lwn.net/Articles/953797/) **not** to adopt the new standard, and to instead create the *new, competing standard* [LibrePGP](https://librepgp.org/) based on OpenPGP version 4.

 > BOMnipotent expects keys to comply with the OpenPGP v6 Standard, **not** the LibrePGP standard!

+### OpenPGP vs S/MIME

+[Secure Multipurpose Internet Mail Extensions](https://en.wikipedia.org/wiki/S/MIME) (S/MIME), like OpenPGP, is a *standard* primarily aimed at offering end-to-end encryption for emails.
+The two standards have similar capabilities, but they are *not* interoperable.

+The primary conceptual difference between S/MIME and OpenPGP is how they answer the question: "Can I trust this public key?"

+S/MIME is based on [X.509 certificates](https://en.wikipedia.org/wiki/X.509), which have the notion of a "chain of trust".
+The beginning of this chain is formed by a *centralised* certificate authority, who are associated with a public key that is stored on your computer.
+This certificate authority signs other certificates (typically in exchange for money and the presentation of an ID), effectively telling your computer that it trusts them.
+Since your computer trusts the certificate authority, it then trusts these signed certificates.

+OpenPGP on the other hand uses a "web of trust". *Everyone* can testify to the authenticity of others.
+If enough people that your computer trusts have signed a certain certificate, your computer may choose to trust that certificate as well.

+> In the context of email encryption, S/MIME is a very valid alternative to OpenPGP, especially for businesses.
+BOMnipotent, however, requires OpenPGP keys.